 How our new energy retrofit PDF will help improve energy efficiency

-It also sets out how to advise building occupants about improvement options appropriate to their homes and the efficient and appropriate use and maintenance of their retrofitted homes.
-It even covers how to feedback lessons learned to all parts of the supply chain, including building occupants.
+In addition to setting out requirements of all of the above, PAS 2035 also specifies requirements for advising building occupants about improvement options appropriate to their homes, and the efficient and appropriate use and maintenance of their retrofitted homes as well as for monitoring and evaluating retrofit projects when appropriate, and feeding back lessons learned to all parts of the supply chain, including the building occupants.

 PAS 2035/2030 covers work that is initiated, procured, funded, and delivered in a variety of ways including:

 - Retrofit programmes promoted and/or funded by national or local government schemes e.g. the Energy Company Obligation (ECO)

 - Retrofit programmes initiated and/or funded by landlords, including social housing organizations, private landlords in the domestic sector, and commercial property portfolio holders